-The CAB or MSI File Options dialog box appears.
+The CAB or MSI File Options screen appears.

-- 7 Enter the name of the package (limit: eight characters). - 8 If you want the package to be uninstalled once the program information is retrieved by the mobile device, enable Remove After Install. - Click Next. - 10 The package files will begin extracting locally.
-When the extraction is complete, click Next.

-The Configure the Software Package dialog box appears.
-This dialog box allows you to enable the package immediately and displays any configuration tools available for the package.

-11 Click Finish to close the wizard.
+7 Enter the name of the package.

+- 8 If you want the package to be uninstalled once the program information is retrieved by the mobile device, enable Remove After Install. - 9 Click Next. - 10 The package files will begin extracting locally.
+When the extraction is complete, click Next. - The Configure the Software Package screen appears.
+This dialog box allows you to enable the package immediately and displays any configuration tools available for the package. - 11 Click Finish to complete the package creation.